 Elastic Agent statuses in Fleet correspond to the agent statuses in the Elastic Security app.

-- Policy: The name of the associated policy when the agent was installed.
-Click the link to view the Integration policy page.
+- Policy: The name of the associated integration policy when the agent was installed.
+Click the link to display the integration policy details page.

-- Policy Status: Lists whether the policy application was a success or failure.
-Click the link to view response details in a flyout.
+- Policy status: Indicates whether the integration policy was successfully applied.
+Click the link to view policy status response details in a flyout.